luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 To evaluate the sustainability and performance of the selected languages, we measure several metrics that capture different aspects of their behavior.
 These metrics allow us to compare the energy efficiency and runtime performance of the implementations in a comprehensive manner, answering the research questions we posed earlier.

 **Energy consumption (E)** expressed in Joules (J) is our primary metric, measured using EnergiBridge.
 It represents the total work performed by the hardware to execute the compression and decompression tasks.
 Minimizing E is the direct goal of reducing carbon footprint of the software, and measuring it forms the basis to answering all of our research questions, but especially our main questions, RQ1.
-In our scenario, measuring E is more suitable than measuring power (P) in Watts (W), which represents the rate of energy consumption, because we are interested in the total energy used for a given (de)compression task rather than the continuous power draw.

 We will also measure the **energy per megabyte**, in Joules per megabyte (J/MB).
 This is calculated as the total energy consumed (E) divided by the size of the input file in megabytes and it provides a normalized measure of energy efficiency which allows us to make comparisons across different workloads (dataset and operation combinations) and therefore to answer RQ1, 2 and 3.
 Logically, a lower E/MB indicates better energy efficiency per unit of data processed.